1. What is Chinese / East Asian Medicine?

 6. How many treatments do i need?

-7. How do I prepare for an acupuncture treatment?
+7. How do I prepare for a treatment?

 9. Does Acupuncture have any limitations?